Börde Railway

-The Börde Railway (Bördebahn) is a single track (formerly double track), non-electrified branch line in the German state of North Rhine-Westphalia, running from Duren via Zülpich to Euskirchen.
+The Börde Railway (Bördebahn) is a single track (formerly double track), non-electrified branch line in the German state of North Rhine-Westphalia, running from Düren via Zülpich to Euskirchen.
 It is named after the Jülich-Zülpich Börde (a plain with fertile loess soil), which it runs through.
 Today, it is particularly important for freight transport.
 Every weekend, the Eifel-Bördebahn (RB 28) is operated as a volunteer-operated passenger train.
 The services is also scheduled to run during the week from 2018, running hourly from 2020.

 History

-The Rhenish Railway Company (Rheinische Eisenbahn-Gesellschaft, RhE) received a concession on 5 March 1856 for the construction and operation of a railway line between Duren and Schleiden.
+The Rhenish Railway Company (Rheinische Eisenbahn-Gesellschaft, RhE) received a concession on 5 March 1856 for the construction and operation of a railway line between Düren and Schleiden.
 This route was required by the iron industry in the Eifel to transport ore and coal from the Inderevier and Wurm districts.
-On 6 October 1864, the Börde Railway was opened between Duren and Euskirchen.
-The steam locomotive Roer zog hauled seven carriages from Euskirchen to Duren.
+On 6 October 1864, the Börde Railway was opened between Düren and Euskirchen.
+The steam locomotive Roer zog hauled seven carriages from Euskirchen to Düren.

 In 1871, the section of the Eifel line from Euskirchen to Kall was opened.
 The Eifel line was then built past its original objective at Schleiden, although a branch line from Kall to Schleiden was not opened until 1884.
 In 1875, the Kalscheuren–Euskirchen section was completed.
 In 1880 the Euskirchen–Bonn line was opened.
 At the same time the Rhenish Railway Company was nationalised by the Kingdom of Prussia.

 The level of traffic in 1905 is reflected in the number of tickets sold: